 a great dinner, followed by a raffle with some outstanding prizes.

-Phil White, former B4W member, took this photo on a recent jaunt to Christmas Tree Pass.
+Phil White, former B4W member, took this photo on a jaunt to Christmas Tree Pass.
 To get to this extraordinary petroglyph

 site, when leaving Laughlin, NV, take Highway 163 west approximately 5 miles.
 On the right will be a sign for Christmas Tree Pass